The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Harland Miller's Ace (small) (signed) is estimated to be worth between £7,000 and £10,500.
-This etching print, created in 2019, has shown a consistent increase in value, with an auction history of three sales since its entry to the market in November 2020.
-The hammer price over the past five years has ranged from £9,000 in January 2022 to £15,000 in July 2022.
-This work demonstrates an average annual growth rate of 10% and is part of a limited edition of 50.
+The value of Harland Miller’s Ace (small) (signed) is estimated to be worth between £7,500 and £11,500.
+This etching print from 2019 has shown consistent value growth, with an average annual growth rate of 11%.
+This artwork has a steady auction history, having been sold 3 times at auction since its initial sale on 12th November 2020.
+The hammer price over the last five years has ranged from £9,000 in January 2022 to £15,000 in July 2022.
+The current average annual return to the seller is £9,670.
+The edition size of this artwork is limited to 50.

 Meaning & Analysis